Skip to main content Skip to navigation Skip to footer

 Prerequisites

-1. Infrastructure configured on the machine (Machine Setup — Infrastructure Configuration):
+1. Infrastructure configured on the machine (Machine Setup, Infrastructure Configuration):

-rdc context set-infra server-1 \
+rdc config infra set -m server-1 \

 --cert-email admin@example.com \